 “Doesn’t having your car doors locked prevent you being thrown clear in an accident?”
 No. That’s what seat belts prevent.
 Wear your seat belt!
 It’s difficult to think of a scenario where a person is thrown sideways into their car door and having it locked magically saves their life.
 Locked or unlocked, that car door is staying shut; anything with enough force to crack open the door will either kill you anyway, or be unaffected by whether it’s locked or not.
 The federal government has set safety standards for door latches that are very strict; doors almost never open anymore due to the force of the crash itself.
 Even if they did, your seat belt will keep you in the car.
 People being ‘thrown clear’ in the event of an accident has nothing to do with car doors, it’s to do with whether or not they were wearing their seat belt.
 Please unlock your doors.

 “There must be a reason it’s standard to automatically lock the car doors on almost all modern cars!”
 There is, but not a good one.
 Remember that “almost never” part?
 As I researched I found what the deal was on the cartalk website: “The one weak link is the door handle and the rods that it connects to.
-If your car is moving very fast at the time of a crash, the inertia can move that handle or the rods it attaches to in the door, and that can unlatch the door — as if you’d pulled the handle.
+If your car is moving very fast at the time of a crash, the inertia can [potentially] move that handle or the rods it attaches to in the door, and that can unlatch the door — as if you’d pulled the handle.
 If a door is locked, the handle becomes inoperative.
 You can pull on it or push on it, but it’s detached from the rods that activate the latch, and the door won’t open.”
-For those of you waiting and hoping to see if there’s a reason not to change your minds or your behavior, here’s your ray of hope.
-There is a tiny possibility that this can happen.
-It’s far, far lower than the possibility of you being trapped in your car, but it exists.
+For those of you waiting and hoping to see if there’s a reason not to change your minds or your behavior, this is all there is.
+I looked and could not find a single example where this has occurred.
 Even in that scenario however, you will be kept in the car by your seat belt.
 Please unlock your doors.